Invasive Prenatal Testing: Risks, Benefits, and Considerations

 4. Detailed Information for High-Risk Pregnancies:

-For women over 35 or those with a family history of genetic disorders, Invasive Prenatal Testing offers detailed information, reducing the uncertainties that come with non-invasive methods.
+For women over 35 or those with a family history of genetic disorders, invasive testing offers detailed information, reducing the uncertainties that come with non-invasive methods.
+If you’ve ever wondered what is invasive testing, it’s this level of depth that makes it invaluable.

 1. Risk of Miscarriage